A Quick Guide to Your Child’s Speech and Language Development – 2 to 3 Years

 - Once a story has been heard several times, your child can begin to fill in words or phrases when you pause.

 - Does your child have a favourite character or theme?
-Does she like books about zoo animals, kittens or families best?
+Do they like books about zoo animals, kittens or families best?

 Opt to Join In:

 - Take lots of turns back and forth.
-Say or do something and then wait for your child to take his turn.
+Say or do something and then wait for your child to take their turn.